adr1enbe4udou1n/blog/content/posts/13-build-your-kubernetes-cluster-part-4/index.md

 Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

+1. Add data-01 node
-1. MySQL and PostgreSQL
+2. MySQL and PostgreSQL
-2. Web management apps with PMA & PGA
+3. Web management apps with PMA & PGA
-3. Job backups
+4. Job backups
-4. NFS Backup
 5. Clustering with additional data-02 and postgreSQL cluster
-6. Additional DB apps (Matomo / Redmine)

 ## 3rd check ✅